Manipal: Road

-Manipal is connected to Mangalore (takes about 75 minutes via road) and towns such as Udupi, Karkala and Kundapur by several private bus services and KSRTC City Buses which run every thirty minutes.
+Manipal is connected to Mangalore (takes about 75 minutes via road) and towns such as Udupi, Karkala and Kundapur by several private bus services and KSRTC City Buses which run every thirty minutes, the main bus stops are Tiger Circle and Syndicate Circle.
 The town also has overnight bus services to Bangalore, Hyderabad, Goa and Mumbai.

-There are also buses which connect to the famous nearby tourist attractions like Malpe beach, Delta Beach, Dharmasthala.
+There are also buses that connect to the famous nearby tourist attractions like Malpe beach, Delta Beach, and Dharmasthala.

 Karnataka State Road Transport Corporation runs air-conditioned bus service between Mangalore International Airport and Manipal.